-Enduring powers of attorney are legal documents that let a person appoint someone else to make decisions for them.
+This is a legal document that lets a person appoint someone else to make decisions for them.

-The powers ‘endure’ which means they continue if, and when, the person who made the appointment is unable to make decisions about matters.
+The powers ‘endure’ which means they continue unless revoked, until the death of the person who made the appointment, whether they are capable or incapable of making decisions about matters..

 Being able to appoint substitute decision makers helps individuals plan for:

 - Your financial matters which include paying expenses, undertaking a real estate transaction or carrying on a business;

 - Your personal matters relating to your personal affairs and lifestyle affairs.
 This includes access to support services and with whom you live.

 Who can make an Enduring Power of Attorney?

 The person who makes the appointment is known as the principal.
 The principal must be 18 years of age or older and have decision making capacity to make the enduring power of attorney.
 No one else can make a power of attorney on behalf of another person.